wso2/docs-is/en/docs/guides/identity-lifecycles/lock-account.md

 	2. Unselect the **User Locked** check box.

 	3. Click **Update**.

-	4. An email that informs about the account unlocking is sent to the given email address.
+   You will receive an email to the given email address that informs you about the account unlocking.

 		<!--<img src="../../assets/img/learn/account-unlocked-email.png" alt="Account Unlocked email" width="500" style="border:1px solid grey">-->

-	5. Try logging in to the WSO2 Identity Server **My Account** with Alex's credentials.
+	4. Try logging in to the WSO2 Identity Server **My Account** with Alex's credentials.
 The WSO2 Identity Server **My Account** home screen appears.

 ### Use the SCIM2 Rest API